florianschafer/frogspawn/README.md

 At its core, Frogspawn is a very fast sieve-augmented variant of recursive spectral graph clustering that embeds all vertices of the graph in a tree of clusters such that similar vertices end up in the same cluster and similar clusters form a parent-child relationship in the resulting cluster tree.
-For a more technically detailed description, please refer to the bottom section.

 ### Details